clearclaw/airflow_jcl/README.rst

   	https://www.pagerduty.com/

+PostgresXComOperator

+  Much like PostgresOperator, but returns the results set as a dict to XCom.

 PsqlOperator

   Much like PostgresOperator, but uses `psql` instead so as to allow taking advantage of psql-isms (eg timings).

+RabbitmqEnqueueOperator

+  Untested!
+Enqueue takes a function which when called returns an iterable (or is a generator) of tuples of queue names and JSON-able objects, and serialises those onto a queue of those names.

+RabbitmqDequeueOperator

+  Untested!
+Dequeue takes a queue name and a process function which it then applied to each message on the queue, returning when the queue is empty.

+Note: These two operations requite RabbitMQ and default to the queue connection used by Airflow if present.
+It whould be possible to run multiple dequeue operators in parallel, scaling out horizontally as appropriate to your load.

 Installation
 ------------